 By creating a common language for describing content and activities, MedBiquitous allows accreditors, government agencies, regulators, and educators to compile data from constituents for benchmarking and improvement.
 The Association of American Medical Colleges is using MedBiquitous standards to collect curriculum data from medical schools in the US and Canada.
 In 2016, they collected curriculum data from 141 medical schools.
 Now they have a rich source of data for reports on medical school curricula.

 The Accreditation Council for Medical Education (ACCME) uses MedBiquitous standards in its Program and Activity Reporting System (PARS) to collect program and activity data from accredited continuing medical education providers.
-In addition, the standard has been used by accreditors of continuing education and a consortium of extended-release and long-acting (ER/LA) opioid analgesics companies to bring together data about REMS-compliant CE programs from across the health professions.
+In addition, the standard has been used by accreditors of continuing education and a consortium of extended-release and long-acting (ER/LA) opioid analgesics companies to bring together data about FDA Risk Evaluation and Mitigation Strategies (REMS) compliant CE programs from across the health professions.